A Major New Study Suggests Neanderthals May Have Been Killed Off Because Of Climate Change

 As Michael Staubwasser of the University of Cologne in Germany explained, “Whether they moved or died out, we can’t tell.”

-Neanderthals once flourished in Asia and Europe, yet eventually died just a few thousands years after Homo sapiens appeared on the scene.
+Neanderthals once flourished in Asia and Europe, yet eventually died just a few thousand years after Homo sapiens appeared on the scene.
 There has been much speculation over the years as to the cause of the disappearance of Neanderthals, and while mass epidemics and rivalry with Homo sapiens and other species has been suggested, the shift to a much colder and drier climate may have also had a major and lasting effect on Neanderthals.

 In their new study, scientists analyzed data that was taken from two periods in which cold and dry weather was prevalent.
 The first of these spells occurred 44,000 years ago and lasted for a full thousand years.
 The second episode of climate change happened 40,800 years ago and kept going for 600 years.